 The Prince was due to speak to Munira Subašić, the President of the Mothers of Srebrenica and Zepa Enclaves who lost her husband, son and more than 100 relatives during the genocide.

 She said today: “We were really looking forward to meeting the Prince of Wales as his visit means a lot to us and sends a powerful message to the world about what happened in the heart of Europe.

 “However, we understand why this decision has been made and we are looking forward to meeting him very soon.”

 The Prince was due to visit Bosnia and Herzegovina as part of his Spring tour, which included Cyprus and Jordan, but the entire tour has had to be cancelled due to the coronavirus pandemic.

 The UK’s National Srebrenica Memorial Day will take place at St Paul’s Cathedral on 6th July with 2,000 guests in attendance.

-There will be more than 1,200 memorial events & activities taking place in town halls, schools, places of worship, police and community centres across the UK to mark the Srebrenica genocide by bringing thousands of people together to honour the victims, learn the lessons of Srebrenica and reject hatred.
+There will be more than 1,200 memorial community action events & activities taking place in town halls, schools, places of worship, police and community centres across the UK to mark the Srebrenica genocide by bringing thousands of people together to honour the victims, learn the lessons of Srebrenica and reject hatred.